codeborne/klite/README.md

 * [jobs](jobs) - provides a simple scheduled JobRunner
 * [liquibase](liquibase) - allows to use liquibase for DB migration

+## Status

+Klite powers a few production apps already.
+Public announcement is pending at [KKON 2022](https://rheinwerk-kkon.de/programm/keks-klite/).

 ## Usage

-See [sample subproject](sample) on how to build apps with Klite and run them in Docker.
+See [the sample subproject](sample) on how to build apps with Klite and run them in Docker.

 [![Release](https://jitpack.io/v/angryziber/klite.svg)](https://jitpack.io/#angryziber/klite)